 Unlike doctors, health coaches can't diagnose clients with specific conditions.
-And while nutritionists and dietitians may put clients on a specific eating plans to treat specific issues, the role of a health coach is to help you find the tools and skills you need reach your health goals.
+And while nutritionists and dietitians may put clients on specific eating plans to treat specific issues, the role of a health coach is to help you find the tools and skills you need to reach your health goals.
 If, for example, you want to try going plant-based but still have to make dinner for the whole family (who is used to eating meat-centric meals), a health coach can help create a meal plan.
 Or if you want to eat healthier but have a crazy schedule and never seem to have time to meal prep or work out, a health coach can help with time management.
 If something a client is grappling with is outside the scope of a holistic health coach, they would refer that person to another credentialed professional for extra support.

 Holistic Health Coaches vs Wellness Coaches and Life Coaches